VA (Public & Science) is a Swedish non-profit membership organisation that works to promote dialogue and openness between researchers and the public.

 4. Strengthen all aspects of engagement with society; democratic, cultural as well as for the benefit and education of society.

 VA also undertakes advocacy work to inform and influence research policy at a national and international level and is co-ordinator of a Swedish advocacy platform for Science with and for Society activity in Sweden.
-VA manages the Swedish hub in the European RRI Tools project to promote responsible research and innovation and is involved in Smedpack, a collaborative project to develop an improved supply chain for medicines.
+VA is currently a partner in two European projects: ORION that is exploring ways in which research and funding organisation in life sciences and biomedicine can open up the way they fund, organise and do research, and SciShops that aims to expand the European Science Shop ecosystem.
 Read more about our projects.

 VA in Europe